 - Many of the building materials are re-purposed, including roofing materials and doors.

-- The Sanyo ECO-i high-efficiency heat pump heating and cooling system includes thermostats for each suite so guests can maintain a temperature that is right for them.
+- The Sanyo ECO-i high-efficiency heat pump heating and cooling system include thermostats for each suite so guests can maintain a temperature that is right for them.

 The Inn is also proud to feature the work of fellow artisans, such as handcrafted furniture from Kyle Kinser, local wood pieces supplied by Nature’s Creations in Makanda, Enormous Copper Sun made by Dave Dardis, “The Rainmaker,” custom-crafted door and woodwork from Paul Frank and Kali, woodwork from Andy Kinser, photos from author “Mushroom” Joe McFarland and many more.

-The Cottages were completed in 2012, after a fifteen-month building process.
-The goal was to build small cottages that showcase the beauty, functionality and simplicity of natural materials – including clay, straw, sand and wood.
+The cottages were completed in 2012, after a fifteen-month building process.
+The goal was to build small cottages that showcase the beauty, functionality, and simplicity of natural materials – including clay, straw, sand, and wood.
 These materials are in abundance throughout much of this country and particularly in Southern Illinois.
-While they are readily available, they are much more time-consuming to construct with, than the seemingly “readily available” dimensional lumber and other conventional building products that you find in the local home improvement stores.
-Society’s “get-it-done faster and cheaper” mentality has required many compromises along the way of progress.
-We did not want to make those compromises with these cottages.

 - Living roof – the living roof on this cottage is an extensive design – meaning it has a rather thin layer of growing material (approximately 6-8”).
 The roof structure is composed of: (1) 2×6 tongue and groove decking that you see from the inside as it also serves as the interior ceiling upstairs, (2) one-inch rigid foam insulation, (3) ¾ inch plywood, (4) 60 mil EPDM waterproof membrane, (5) Platon membrane (for drainage and root barrier), (6) recycled carpet padding, (7) growing medium which is made up of mulch, mushroom compost, topsoil and perlite.
 We are currently letting it go wild and intend to begin planting appropriate native species next spring.